When Are You Most Fertile and Likely to Get Pregnant?

 Ok, that was a round-up of “Essentials of Menstruation 101.”
 Everyone passed.
 Take a step back and geek out with me for a minute—isn’t it all fascinating?!

 Understanding the fertile window is just one aspect of trying to get pregnant.
 If things aren’t immediately going according to plan, take a deep breath.
 Getting pregnant isn’t as simple as having lots of sex—the sex has to be timed well, both men and women have to make sure to live a healthy lifestyle by all measures, and even then it can still take a while.
+We suggest stocking up on pregnancy tests in bulk so you have them on hand to test whenever is most convenient (and you’ll save money, too).
 For those of us going through this journey with advanced reproductive technology like intrauterine insemination, in-vitro fertilization, or gestational carriers, there can be other ups and downs.
 Your health care providers can help.
 We recommend checking in with a physician before you start trying to conceive, especially if you’re facing roadblocks.